'Julie & the Phantoms' Costume Designer Shares 8 Secrets: See Sketches

 5. How Julie's Finale Outfit Paid Tribute to Her Mom

 "The finale outfit is my favorite because of the jacket.
-The direction that I got was that it would be something from her mom's closet.
-We all brainstormed and came up with the only way it would make sense.
-If it came from her mom's closet then she would have something fabulous like that.
-With that in mind, I was like, 'Okay, what would she wear?
-What would her mom have?.'
-I created a mood for it in the beginning, when I was pitching all my ideas.
-Like, what the mom's closet would look like.
-What would her mom have being a musician herself?
-Then I was shopping in vintage stores and I found this dress at The RealReal, and it was in my budget.
-So rock 'n' roll and vintage and totally '80s.
+We all brainstormed and came up with the idea that it had to come from her mom's closet and this is how Julie would have something so fabulous like that.
+With that in mind, I was like, 'Okay, what would Julie's mom wear?
+What would her mom's closet look like?'
+When I was shopping in vintage stores, I found this dress at The RealReal that was so rock 'n' roll and totally '80s, and Julie's mom came straight to mind.
+She would totally wear that.

 GET THE LOOK: